-Identifying agentic artificial intelligence (AI) use cases in consumer packaged goods (CPG) organization demands moving away from traditional automation and classical artificial intelligence (AI) approaches.
+Identifying agentic artificial intelligence (AI) use cases in consumer packaged goods (CPG) organizations demand moving away from traditional automation and classical AI approaches.

 Effective use case discovery involves mapping the autonomy spectrum, defining interaction boundaries, and aligning agent capabilities with business requirements.
 It is essential to evaluate intervention types, decision criticality, and compliance needs to ensure agents operate within appropriate control frameworks.
 The process must also consider integration with existing enterprise applications and adaptability to evolving environments.
 Hence, the discovery process must incorporate frameworks that account for intervention types, autonomy fit, decision criticality, existing enterprise applications and tools, relevance, and environment adaptability.
 Agentic AI use case discovery is, therefore, fundamentally more strategic, cross-functional, and dynamic than conventional AI initiatives.